tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Perfect Disguise

 There are many perfect disguises, but each perfect disguise is a different item of clothing or jewelry.
 When you wear the item, you physically change to look like whatever the disguise is designed to be—a priest’s smock might transform you into a priest, a courtier’s elaborate wig will change you into a noble of the court— and you gain a +10 bonus to all skill checks to pass as that person.
 The disguise alters the rest of your clothing and equipment, overlaying illusions over those things it can’t transform.
-You even gain some familiarity with the customs and mannerisms to aid in the masquerade: transformed into a priest, you’ll speak like a priest and can instinctively perform simple religious ceremonies or quote scriptures; the disguise of a courtier would give you the manners and feeling for politics needed to get through a day at court.
+You even gain some familiarity with the customs and mannerisms to aid in the masquerade: transformed into a priest, you’ll speak like a priest and can instinctively perform simple religious ceremonies or quote scriptures; the disguise of a courtier would give you the manners and feeling for politics needed to get through a full recovery at court.

 One downside is that each disguise is fixed—whoever dons the courtier disguise will be the same courtier, so if a disguise is associated with a crime or is a known persona, then by donning the disguise you might end up being blamed for the crimes of previous owners.
 The second downside is that the disguise grants enough borrowed knowledge to get through cursory interactions but not true knowledge (a disguise that turns you into a blacksmith gives you enough ‘smith-ness’ to bluff your way as a smith among smiths at the local tavern, but you won’t be able to forge a nail).